jnoh2/PofHemat/README.md

 For : ZaroNoh et al., 2020
 Manuscript title : Mass spectrometry analysis of mouse hematopoietic stem cells and their progenitors reveals
-    differential expression within and between proteom and transcriptome throughout adult and aged hematopoiesis Last edited : 11/08/2019 [README is still being updated]
+    differential expression within and between proteom and transcriptome throughout adult and aged hematopoiesis Last edited : 12/29/2021 [README is still being updated]

-For further inquiries, please e-mail the corresponding e-mail available on the bioRxiv submission.
+For further inquiries, please e-mail the corresponding e-mail available on the e-Life publication.

 github.com/jnoh4/PofHemat